slatedocs/slate/source/includes/_endpoint-dataset.md

 Setting a primary key on a dataset causes updates (particularly streamed updates) mentioning existing rows to be updated instead of new rows being inserted.
-A primary key can only be set on a column that has structured data, and must be set after that column has been added to the dataset.
+A primary key can only be set on a variable that is type "numeric" or "text" and that has no duplicate or missing values, and it can only be set after that variable has been added to the dataset.

 ###### GET
 ```http